Knowledge base

 - Password = the one assigned to the email address you want to access ( ? )

-- Check "use the same settings as the incoming server" or, depending on the software/email client, enter a username (= full & complete email address) and its password.
+- Check "use the same parameters as the incoming server" or, depending on the software/email clients, enter a username (= full & complete email address) and its password.

 In case of a problem

-⚠️ All the services offered by Infomaniak are compatible with the corresponding standard protocols (notably IMAP/SMTP for email, WebDAV for sharing, S3/Swift for storage, etc.).
-Therefore, if you encounter a problem with a third-party software, contact its publisher directly or a Partner and consult the support policy as well as article 11.9 of the Infomaniak Terms and Conditions.
+⚠️ The various services offered by Infomaniak are all compatible with the corresponding standard protocols (notably IMAP/SMTP for email, WebDAV for sharing, S3/Swift for storage, etc.).
+Therefore, if you encounter a problem with third-party software, contact its publisher or a Partner and consult the support policy as well as article 11.9 of the Infomaniak TOS.

-There is no need to contact Infomaniak Support if your email address works well outside of the application.
-The most common error involves using an incorrect password.
+It is not necessary to contact Infomaniak Support if your email address works well outside the application.
+The most frequent error concerns the use of an incorrect password.
 The troubleshooting guides help you resolve any potential issues:

-- Check out the solutions provided in this other guide regarding email in general.
+- Refer to the solutions given in this other guide regarding email in general.

 - This other guide is more specifically about Outlook.

-… and if your Outlook no longer works since a change of mail password, refer to this other guide.
+… and if your Outlook no longer works since a change of email password, refer to this other guide.

-This guide details the sending of authenticated emails from a website hosted by Infomaniak using an SMTP configuration; the configuration of an authenticated SMTP server is presented for the main CMS.
+This guide details the sending of authenticated e-mails from a website hosted by Infomaniak using an SMTP configuration; the configuration of an authenticated SMTP server is presented for the main CMS.

 Preamble